-Regulations, especially, European regulations have a way of crossing the Atlantic and eventually becoming part of the U.S. compliance.
-The European Union’s (EU) General Data Protection Regulation (GDPR) of 2018 not only has North American implications, it will actually help CIOs accelerate the creation of autonomous IT environments while raising the quality of test data sources.
+Regulations, especially European regulations, have a way of crossing the Atlantic and eventually becoming part of U.S. compliance.
+The European Union’s (EU) General Data Protection Regulation (GDPR) of 2018 not only has North American implications, but also will help CIOs accelerate the creation of autonomous IT environments while raising the quality of test data sources.

 The General Data Protection Regulation (GDPR) of 2018 is a legislative framework valid across all the European Union (EU) states.
 Designed to replace an inconsistent patchwork of country-specific legislation, this new law strengthens consumer privacy and data protection across all EU countries.